 I remember conducting a “feedback experiment” at the nonprofit I used to work for.

 What would happen if we increased feedback for participants?

 Could we accomplish more in one two-week workshop than we have in the previous ten workshops combined?

 How will this affect long-term retention and engagement?

-Still, as good as these initial results are, it’s NOT all that surprising.
+The lesson?
 Feedback is a powerful tool for individuals and organizations, and it’s always right there, in your face.